yinchangchang/DG-RNN/data/EHR_json/README.md

 		-	value: a list the codes in the visit

 # valid.json
-In the same format as train.json
+The same format as train.json

 # test.json
-In the same format as train.json
+The same format as train.json